SEO

 Link Profile: A link profile refers to the different types of sources of incoming links to a website.
 A variety of different metrics can be incorporated into building a link profile.
 The most common link profile metrics include the number of backlinks, quality of backlinks, the number of linking root domains, PageRank and the different types of linking websites, whether from blogs, blog comments or forums.

 Linking Root Domain: Linking root domains refers to the number of links to your website.
-Eg. A link linking out from www.examplesite.com.au to www.examplesite2.com.au would be classified as a linking root domain.
+For example, a link linking from www.examplesite.com.au to www.examplesite2.com.au would be classified as a linking root domain.
 On the other hand, if www.examplesite.com.au/about links to www.examplesite2.com.au, this would not be classified as a linking root domain.

 Link Velocity: Link velocity is commonly described as the speed at which a website attains incoming backlinks.
 A high spike in link velocity may call for an alert of unnatural or very spammy links and may lead to penalisation from search engines.